On the solvable-unsolvable transition due to noise-induced chaos in digital memcomputing: Methods

 To avoid this problem, in the study of numerical noise, we implemented an algorithm introduced by Benettin {\it et al.}~\cite{benettin1980lyapunov}.
 The Benettin method avoids this problem by generating a basis of perturbation vectors spanning the tangent space, applying Gram-Schmidt orthonormalization at each step to ensure they remain independent and normalized.
 This approach eliminates the necessity for reorientation of perturbations, allows the system to select acceptable directions, and maintains all computed exponents physically meaningful in the phase space.

-We compute the entire Lyapunov spectrum by slightly perturbing the trajectory in $N$ orthogonal directions with a small perturbation $\Delta \mathbf{v}_{0,k}$ (in the $k$-direction) and integrating each with identical time steps $\Delta t$.
-We compute the Lyapunov exponents as
+We compute the entire Lyapunov spectrum by slightly perturbing the trajectory in $N$ orthogonal directions with a small perturbation $\Delta \mathbf{\textrm{v}}_{0,k}$ (in the $k$-direction) and integrating each with identical time steps $\Delta t$.
+We compute the instantaneous Lyapunov exponents as

-and choose the largest one (the largest Lyapunov exponent or LLE denoted by $\lambda$) at each time step.
+where $\|\cdot\|$ denotes the Euclidean norm of the perturbation vector .
 At each time step, the perturbations were orthogonalized using the modified Gram-Schmidt orthonormalization process~\cite{bjorck1992loss,bjorck1994numerics} and normalized.
+One then chooses the largest instantaneous Lyapunov exponent denoted by $\lambda$ at each time step.
 In what follows, the following notation is used: $\overline{\lambda}$ for the mean largest Lyapunov exponent (MLLE; time-averaged over one specific trajectory from $t=0$ to the smallest of \{solution time, maximum evolution time\}), and $\langle\overline{\lambda}\rangle$ for the ensemble averaged mean largest Lyapunov exponent (EAMLLE), where additional averaging occurs over instances of the problem.

+We note that in the noise-free case the system always converges to the point attractors corresponding to the system solutions, and therefore the asymptotic LLE is zero.
+In this work, we simulated the equations and computed LLE up to the time when the solution was found and thus should be interpreted as finite time LLE.
+For sufficiently long times, especially in the weak noise regime, LLE would of course decay to zero.
+This distinction is consistent with the standard definition of noise-induced chaos~\cite{Lai2003,Lai2011}, where the long term exponent remains zero below a critical noise strength and becomes positive only above it.

-In the case of physical noise, the evaluation of the largest Lyapunov exponent involved removing the restriction on the values of $v_n$ (refer to the line under Eq.~(\ref{eq:6})), as discussed in~\cite{pershin2024accurate} .
+In the case of physical noise, the evaluation of the largest Lyapunov exponent involved removing the restriction on the values of $\textnormal{v}_n$ (refer to the line under Eq.~(\ref{eq:6})), as discussed in~\cite{pershin2024accurate}.
 This removal enabled us to apply the conventional method for calculating the LLE.
-However, the gradient norm of $v_n$ is capped at 10,000 to avoid instability and prevent failure due to unbounded variables and excessively large gradient updates.
+However, the gradient norm of $\textnormal{v}_n$ is capped at $10^4$ to avoid instability and prevent failure due to unbounded variables and excessively large gradient updates.
 Additional information can be found in Sec.~\ref{sec:3b} below.

-{\it Power spectra --} To complement the Lyapunov exponent and have a better understanding of the DMM's dynamics, we also calculated the power spectrum of the fast variables' flow vector field $\textnormal{d}\mathbf{v}/\textnormal{d}t=(\dot{v}_1, \dot{v}_2, .... \dot{v}_N)$ to discern the presence of dominant frequencies or a broadband spectrum characteristic of chaos.
+{\it Power spectra --} To complement the Lyapunov exponent and have a better understanding of the DMM's dynamics, we also calculated the power spectrum of the fast variables' flow vector field $\textnormal{d}\mathbf{v}/\textnormal{d}t=(\dot{\textnormal{v}}_1, \dot{\textnormal{v}}_2, .... \dot{\textnormal{v}}_N)$ to discern the presence of dominant frequencies or a broadband spectrum characteristic of chaos.

 For a signal $x(t)$, its power spectrum is usually given by the modulus square of the Fourier components per unit time~\cite{vanKampen}: